Key takeaways

 Be careful how much you borrow

 When considering a renovation or project, use a loan calculator to estimate your monthly payments.
-Not only do you want to avoid borrowing more than your property is (or will be) worth, but you should ensure your monthly payments are manageable.
+You want to avoid borrowing more than your property is (or will be) worth.
+And you should ensure your monthly payments are manageable.